unraid/docs/docs/unraid-os/manual/shares/network-access.md

 Share security determines how a share enables user access.
 If you need, a share may request user credentials to allow access for read/write operations, read-only, or may be publicly available.

 For example, you may configure a `movies` share on your Unraid server to request a valid username and password, just to read data from that share.
 You can also make it public, which requires no user credentials.
+A `root` user can create share users, following [this procedure](../users/create-user.md).

 When you select an existing share on the **Shares** tab the share settings display.
 Here, you can find a security section that enables you to control access to the share, for each of the protocols [you have enabled](#access-permissions-at-share-level).